 The transition student receives advanced placement credit for Foundations of Nursing Practice (RNSG 1513), Clinical Introduction (RNSG 1360), Common Concepts of Adult health (RNSG 1441) and Clinical-Registered Nursing/Common Concepts (RNSG 1261).
-In the Spring, transition students begin by taking Adaptation to the role of the professional nurse, (RNSG 2207) to prepare for the role of R.N.
+In their first semester, transition students begin by taking Adaptation to the role of the professional nurse, (RNSG 2207) to prepare for the role of RN.
 Courses continue sequentially through the year, spring, summer and fall semesters, with graduation in the following December.
+This program is delivered in a hybrid format.